-“The entire point of data strategy and analysis is to improve decision-making,” said Alan Stein, Vice President of Saxony Healthcare.
+“The entire point of data strategy and analysis is to improve decision-making,” said Alan Stein, Vice President at Saxony Partners.
 “So, let’s begin with the decisions you need to be data driven, and then work backward to see what data you need to make those decisions better and faster.”

 On a parallel path, you begin to understand your company’s data sources and data uses.
 Then, you and your consulting team will be able to determine the best strategy and processes for your unique business needs.

 For instance, rather than transferring all of your data into a cloud-based enterprise data warehouse all at once, you may opt to do so in stages so that you can begin utilizing your data for analytics purposes.

 “We make a list of critical pain points and prioritize them,” Stein said.
 “Then we look for the areas we can improve the fastest and most efficiently.
 We shoot for projects that take less than 8 weeks so that our clients can see immediate, objective success.”

 No matter what you decide to tackle, make sure you visualize what you want to achieve at the onset of a new project.

 Once you have decided what you want to do with your data, you need to free it from any external systems.

 “A key element to data strategy is getting your data out of your transaction processing systems,” Stein said.
 “Specifically, extracting data from any sort of EMR, practice management, billing, charge capture, or any other business apps you have.
 Even though you can access your data within those systems, you need to have your data replicated outside of them and integrated into a single source of truth.”